frederic-perez/AmE-dictionary/data/idioms.md

 __cross (one’s) t’s and dot (one’s) i’s__ To do something carefully and make sure that every last minor detail is completed. _Make sure the legal team crosses their t’s and dots their i’s when drawing up the contract._
 __cross my heart (and hope to die)__ A vow that one is being truthful. _Billy’s the one who broke the cookie jar—cross my heart and hope to die!_
 __cross one’s mind__ _It never crossed my mind._
+__cross oneself__ To make the sign of the cross on one’s head and chest. _I crossed myself as I entered the church._
 __cross paths__
 __cross someone__
 __cross swords__ :two: To fight or argue. _They had crossed swords many times._